AzureArjunReddy/terraform-azurerm-compute/README.md

 - Public IP addresses (one for each VM)
 - Public IP Addresses allocation method is Static and SKU is Standard
 - Using port 3389 for RDP access using the password as shown
-- "nb_of_data_disk" Number of the data disks attached to each virtual machine
+- `var.nb_of_ddisk` Number of the data disks attached to each virtual machine

 #### Quick Run